Image: Picture of Max Grodénchik taken by Luigi Rosa at Deepcon 10 in Fiuggi (Italy) in March 2009 / Wikimedia Commons

 You probably best know Matt Grodénchik as Quark's loveable younger brother, Rom, on Star Trek: Deep Space Nine.
 These days, the actor lives in Austria, occasionally gracing Trek conventions.

-Grodénchik recently celebrated his birthday, so in honor of the Ferengi, here are ten fantastic facts about everyone's favorite little brother.
+Grodénchik is one fantastic Ferengi, so here are ten fascinating facts about everyone's favorite little brother.

 Writers waxed poetic about his acting.